facebook/watchman/README.markdown

 ## Concepts

- * Watchman watches and reports on *files*.
-It is aware of directories but will only give you information about non-directory entries in the filesystem.
  * Watchman does not follow symlinks.
 It knows they exist, but they show up the same as any other file in its reporting.
  * Watchman encourages you to avoid race conditions by providing an abstract